The Ashburton branch of the Berry family

 The News (London) 3 October 1819, p6 col1

 August 1824 John Berry, aged 64, was buried.
-This gives him a birth date of 1759 or 1760.
-Was he the son of Philip Berry and Mary?
+This gives him a birth date of 1759 or 1760, and suggests he was the son of Philip Berry and Mary.

 1825 John Berry, who died in this year (?), entered onto the Death Duty registers of the PCC.
-Molly Berry is the administratrix.
+Molly Berry was the administratrix.

 Ref IR27/34, Index to Death Duty registers 1796-1903

 Mary Berry died in August 1832, and was buried on the 18th.
 She was 67, therefore born circa 1764/65.

 1832 was the probate year for Molly Berry, Ashburton

 1827 was the birth year of Richard Bennett Berry (2), calculated from his death aged 22 in 1849 (see below)

 A small item in newspapers in September 1828 announced

 that John Berry and Richard Bennett Berry (1), serge manufacturers, were

 The following April a mill used as a woollen factory in Ermington was for sale, as was 13 acres of land in Ashburton, known as Kiln Close and Vetches, and in May 1829 the house, farm and lands known as Lower Hole, (probably Lower Hele), Ashburton were up for auction.